F1 Hungarian Grand Prix Budapest – Hungaroring

 Necessary things to bring with you

-In case it’s hot (and it usually is at the end of July in Hungary), bring your sunglasses, sunscreen, and a baseball hat.
+In case it’s hot (and it usually is in Hungary in August), bring your sunglasses, sunscreen, and a baseball hat.
 Don’t forget your umbrella either; summer showers are not unusual during summer.

 You’d better bring some refreshments (mineral water, sandwiches) and snacks as well, unless you don’t mind buying them at a much higher price from vendors on the spot.TIP: There is an Auchan supermarket nearby Hungaroring, you can get these things there much cheaper than inside.

 By the Suburban railway (HÉV in Hungarian)

 If you don’t want to rent a car and drive, you can take the suburban railway from Örs vezér Square.
 Get off at Szilasliget stop (it takes about 30 minutes to get there).